OctopusDeploy/docs/docs/administration/reporting/report-on-deployments-using-excel.md

 This file is now ready to be imported into Excel.

-## Import the XML File in Excel {#ReportondeploymentsusingExcel-ImporttheXMLfileinExcel}
+## Import the XML file in Excel {#ReportondeploymentsusingExcel-ImporttheXMLfileinExcel}

 Now that we have an XML file containing our deployments, we can import it into Microsoft Excel.
 In this example we are using Excel 2013.